 After… you dust off your knowledge, it’s time for secrets!

 Chocolate might be one of our favorite ingredients, however, it can guarantee the best possible result only if we handle it properly.
 So, what should we be careful of, from the moment we unfold its wrap until the moment we enjoy it into one of our homemade desserts?
 Here they are…

 - Always keep the right temperature in mind.
 A thermometer will help you not only in melting but also in tempering your chocolate since the right temperature is the most important thing in order to achieve your goal.

 - Do you want to melt your chocolate?
-With a good knife (plain edge) make sure to cut it into small, thin pieces.
+With a good knife (non-serrated) make sure to cut it into small, thin pieces.
 In that way, it will melt more easily and a lot faster.

 - Discover the (right) bain-marie.
 Bain-marie is one of the best and safest methods to melt chocolate.
 Main requirement?
 To follow the steps properly so that they will lead you to the desired result.
 Here, you will find them all one by one!

 - Do you melt your chocolate in the microwave?
 The 800 Watts are considered a good wattage power.
 However, the time needed for it to melt depends not only on the kind of microwave but also on the chocolate type, quantity, and the way that it’s cut.
 It would be good to complete the process in two steps: Add the chocolate into a bowl covered with plastic wrap for 30´´, check it, stir, and if needed, repeat the process.